PennyLaneAI/synthesis/README.md

 ### Evaluating a program

 We provide `evalPOI` function to evaluate the program using Python's `eval` built-in method and `runPOI` to output the program as a file and run it as a subprocess.
+In the next section we show how to use the former.

 ### Enumerating program by specification